Agricultural Engineer Job Duties, Tasks, Role, Skills, Career

 Duties and Tasks of Agricultural Engineer:

 • Designing and developing systems, machinery, and equipment for agricultural production, processing, and distribution: Agricultural engineers may be responsible for designing and developing new systems, machinery, and equipment to improve the efficiency and sustainability of agricultural operations.
-This may involve using computer-aided design (CAD) software to create blueprints and prototypes, and testing new technologies in the field.
+This may involve using computer-aided design (CAD) software to create blueprints and prototypes and testing new technologies in the field.

 • Planning and implementing the layout of farm fields and structures: Agricultural engineers may be responsible for designing and implementing the layout of farm fields and structures to optimize productivity and efficiency.
 This may involve creating plans and maps and working with farmers to implement them.

 • Advising farmers on the most efficient and sustainable farming practices: Agricultural engineers may work with farmers to advise them on the most efficient and sustainable farming practices, such as irrigation techniques, crop selection, and pest management.
-They may also provide training and education to farmers on new technologies and techniques.
+They may also provide training and education to farmers on new technologies and methods.

 Career Opportunities of Agricultural Engineers: